-There are emerging developments on the Gateway Program which is a project constructed by New Jersey and New York.
-This idea was brought about in order to create a more efficient travel system between the two states.
-The renovated system will be an addition to the already existing Northeast Corridor rail line between Newark, New Jersey, and New York City, New York.
+There are emerging developments on the Gateway Program which is a project meant to make travel to cities between Washington D.C. and Boston easier and more efficient.
+For New York and New Jersey, the renovated system will be an addition to the already existing Northeast Corridor rail line between Newark and New York City.
 The project will set up a new structure that will introduce rail bridges in the New Jersey Meadowlands, tunnels under Bergen Hill, and the Hudson River.

 Currently, there is an already established two-rail line used by both Amtrak and the NJ Transit Rail Operations.
 Both of these structures are currently at their limit for traffic which caps at 24 trains per hour.
 The cities have been desperately expressing their need to expand further.
 The hope is that as soon as this addition is built, traffic will be able to double at 48 trains per hour.